nikitavoloboev/data/macOS/apps/trello.md

 I share many boards I have [publicly](../../sharing/my-trello.md).

-I nearly always use two labels: **Important** and **Next**.
-And I mark the cards I am working on and set deadlines on most cards.
-I can only work on the cards I am assigned to.
-And a card can't have multiple priority labels.
-It's either **Important**, **Next** or Assigned (with space).
+I assign myself to the cards I am working on now and filter to see only them by [pressing Q key](https://trello.com/shortcuts).
+I mark cards I want to work on next with `Next` tag.

-Nearly all of my own boards are filtered to show only the cards I am assigned to. ([Press Q on the board](https://trello.com/shortcuts)).
+All of my boards are filtered to show only the cards I am assigned to.

 ## Notes